jun-xiao-mainlinestem/2026base/readme.md

   - **Arcade Drive (Mode 0)**: Use left stick to turn and right stick to drive forward/backward
   - **Tank Drive (Mode 1)**: Use left stick for left side motors, right stick for right side motors
   - **Mecanum Drive (Mode 2)**: Use left stick for forward/backward and turning, right stick for strafing
+- (Optional) Change drive mode
+    -  Press the controller's `Left button` within 5 seconds of program startup to enter toggle between tank and arcade drive mode.
-- If you press the `B button`, the controller shows the current heading and the distance driven and resets the motor encoder.
-For sample button mappings and actions, see [button controls](doc/button_control.md).
+    - For all sample button mappings and actions, see [button controls](doc/button_control.md).
 - (Optional) Test all autons during driver control using the game controller:
     - Press the controller's `Right button` within 5 seconds of program startup to enter test mode.
     - When in test mode, press the `Right button` to cycle through the list of autonomous routines on the controller screen.